php-usergroup-dresden/phpdd.org/src/Contents/2018/DiversityScholarshipApplication.md

   We won't be able to spend more than this amount.
 * we are not able to help you out with getting a Visa for Germany.
 * we will inform you no later than two months before the event (mid of July 2018) if your application was accepted.
+* if your application was accepted we will book your flight/train tickets and your hotel room.
+  For that matter we'll get in touch with you and ask you for some personal data like your passport details, allergies and food preference.
+If you rather like to organise your trip on your own, just let us know and we will reimburse you on presentation/production of receipts.
+  Because we already reserved hotel rooms at the venue you won't need to book a hotel.

 <div class="text-center blockspace">
     <a href="mailto:orga@phpug-dresden.org?subject=PHPDD18%20DIVERSITY%20SCHOLARSHIP%20APPLICATION"